fclairamb/ftpserver/README.md

 ### Sample implementation

 Have a look at the [sample driver](https://github.com/fclairamb/ftpserver/tree/master/sample).
-It shows how you can plug your FTP server to your file system.
+It shows how you can plug your FTP server to something else, in this case your file system.

 ## Sample run
 ```